 - Participants will prepare for this summer school with a literature study (an orientation in the field of) and a selective bibliography (given by University of Antwerp).

 - Participants have to be present during the full duration of the summer school.

-Fee includes course materials, coffee breaks, lunch, site visits, one group dinner and social activities.
+Fee includes course materials, coffee breaks, sandwich lunches, site visits, one group dinner and social activities.
 Does not include accommodation, travel costs and other expenses.

 University of Antwerp Students are entitled to a refund of €150 after completion of the summer school.

 Limited number of reduced fees of €50 available for recognised refugees.

 15 April 2020